 While sometimes it’s just a cosmetic issue, other women are dealing with daily discomfort and insecurity.
-Saggy labia can impact everyday activities.
+Large labia can impact everyday activities.
 Countless women are dealing with constant discomfort as their labia rub uncomfortably against underwear and sometimes even hang out of swimwear.

 What Is Labiaplasty Surgery?

-A Labiaplasty is often referred to as a ‘vaginal rejuvenation’, a procedure where the size and shape of the labia minora or labia majora is altered cosmetically.
+A Labiaplasty is often referred to as a ‘vaginal rejuvenation’, a procedure where the size and shape of the labia minora or labia majora are altered cosmetically.
 With age and childbirth the labia and surrounding vaginal tissue, both external and internal, can change in shape, size and tone, which leads to enlargement of the labia.
 Other women may also have been born with asymmetrical or large labia.

 Labiaplasty surgery has become one of the most commonly performed procedures by Dr Turner.
 It is also one of the cosmetic surgeries with the highest rate of patient satisfaction.
 Countless women have found the procedure to be completely life-changing.
 Think a labiaplasty might be right for you?
 Here’s what to expect.

 On the day of your procedure, you can expect your operation to last one to two hours then you will be taken into a recovery room.
 Once you are awake and feeling well, you can go home on the same day as your procedure.
 Following your labiaplasty procedure, the small incisions will quickly heal and you’ll find no reduction in sexual satisfaction or sensation to your clitoris, vagina, or labia.

 Want to learn more?
 Contact Dr Turner to learn more about the procedure and to set up a no-commitment chat about all of the options that are available to you.